What are thyroid nodules?

-Hyperfunctioning thyroid nodules will sometimes, but not always, cause symptoms of hyperthyroidism.
-Hyperthyroidism results from an overproduction of thyroid hormone.
-This causes the levels of thyroid hormone in the blood to be too high.
+Hyperfunctioning thyroid nodules will sometimes cause symptoms of hyperthyroidism.
+Hyperthyroidism is caused by the thyroid producing too many hormones, which causes the levels of thyroid hormone in the blood to be too high.
 Symptoms of hyperthyroidism include:

 - Muscle weakness/tremors